KI-IAN/semantic-search/README.md

 - 🔍 Perform semantic search using vector embeddings
 - 🤖 Get answers from powerful LLMs (NVIDIA or Google Gemini)
 - 🧠 Uses LangChain + ChromaDB for retrieval
+- 📈 Integrated with Langfuse for tracing and observability.
 - 🧰 Docker-ready and Hugging Face Spaces–compatible

 ---